Barcaldine Castle

 Barcaldine Castle (also called the Black Castle) is a 17th-century tower house castle located at Barcaldine 9 miles north of Oban, Scotland.

 History

 The castle was built by Duncan Campbell of Glenorchy between 1601 and 1609.
 In 1692, the castle was attacked during the massacre of Glencoe.

 The castle fell into disrepair in the later 19th century, when Barcaldine House became the principal residence of the family.
 It was restored between 1897 and 1911.
 It was purchased in November 2009 by David Whitehead.

 Description

 The castle has a bottle dungeon and two hidden passageways.

 The castle offers a view of the Loch Creran and the Glen Coe mountains.

 The castle has been owned since November 2009 by David Whitehead.

-Ghost

-The ghost of Sir Duncan Campbell is said to have been spotted roaming Barcaldine, searching for the man who murdered him.